 "Interchange plus is a much more transparent model of pricing, but it also leads to more confusion if the business owner does not understand what the pricing entails," Ebrahimi explained.

 Businesses should determine the type of pricing credit card processors offer and whether they can afford those fees, given their cash flow and their customer base.
 Ebrahimi also advised business owners to get as much specific information as possible about the processor's rates to avoid surprises later on.
+[Check out 5 tips on how to reduce your credit card processing fees]

 3. Contract terms